kennysmithed/oels2020/oels_practical_wk3.md

 - How would you use buttons to provide a wider range of responses (e.g. "completely fine", "a little strange", ...)?
 - [More challenging] Sprouse (2011) actually uses a rather different layout and type of response: he has participants enter a numerical value for each sentence, has multiple judgments presented on a single page, and provides a reference sentence (e.g. an example sentence which should receive a score of 100) at the top of each page.
 Can you replace our simple yes/no judgment trials with something more like what Sprouse did, using the jsPsych [survey-text plugin](https://www.jspsych.org/plugins/jspsych-survey-text/)?

-### Optional: a version of the code using timeline variables
+## Time permitting: a version of the code using timeline variables

 You might have noticed that in `grammaticality_judgments.js` we quite laboriously lay out 4 judgment trials, all of which are identical in structure apart from the stimulus.
 There are a couple of more efficient ways to do this, one of which is by using jsPsych timeline variables.
 If you'd like to see how that's done, download and inspect the file `grammaticality_judgments_with_timelinevariables.js`, then see if you can get that to run by telling `grammaticality_judgments.html` to load the timeline javascript file rather than the basic one.